SERVIR/fier-cli/docs/src/config.md

 ## `synthesis`

-An example of a configuration file for the `synthesis` command can be found on the Github repo: https://github.com/SERVIR/fier-cli/blob/main/test/test_synthesis_config.toml
+An example of a configuration file for the `synthesis` command can be found on the Github repo: [Synthesis config example](https://github.com/SERVIR/fier-cli/blob/main/test/test_synthesis_config.toml)

 ### [input]